input-output-hk/adrestia/Bug-Classification.md

 - `PRIORITY:MEDIUM`
 - `PRIORITY:HIGH`

-A `BUG` label should be present on every reported defect, as well as one `SEVERITY:...` and one `PRIORITY:...` depending on its classification.
+A `BUG` label should be present on every reported defect, as well as one `SEVERITY:...` label and one `PRIORITY:...` label depending on its classification.
 This way, one can easily search for all bugs, or bugs belonging to a certain sub-category.

 ### Severity